It’s early on another stunning summer morning.

 I’ve just finished a hotel breakfast overlooking the pitch at MK Dons, surrounded by mechanics from Ferrari, in town for the British Grand Prix along the road at Silverstone.

-It’s fair to say the day has begun in the sportiest of ways.
+The day has begun in the sportiest of ways.
 Surely a good omen for a trip to one of the UK’s top golf venues?

 Here’s all you need to know.